Scientific Conference Lightning Talks

 Selection

 Six abstracts will be selected by a panel of experts, whose decisions will be primarily based on scientific and/or technical quality reflected in the submitted application, as well as alignment to HDR UK’s mission including quality of Public and Patient involvement and engagement.
-The panel will also aim for broad geographic representation, consider overall diversity of speakers and coverage of HDR UK National Priorities (Better Care, Understanding the Causes of Disease, Improving Public Health, Clinical Trials, Applied Analytics, The Human Phenome).
-Selected speakers will be informed at least four weeks before the conference.
+The panel will also aim for broad geographic representation, consider overall diversity of speakers and coverage of HDR UK Driver Programmes, Infrastructure and Services, and partnership programmes.
+Selected speakers will be informed at least eight weeks before the conference.

 Selection Criteria